davidaellis/UsageLoggerPublished/README.md

 2. You've previously talked about doze mode, is this still a problem?

-In a previous [app](https://github.com/kris-geyer/pegLog) we’ve flagged issues with doze mode.
-This is where the Android operating system attempts to restrict activity on a device after certain periods of inactivity, which can adversly impact on background data collection processes.
-However, this issue is not an issue for Usage Logger because all activity recorded occurs while the phone is active.
+In a previous [app](https://github.com/kris-geyer/pegLog) we flagged issues with 'doze mode'.
+This is where the Android operating system attempt to restrict activity on a device after certain periods of inactivity, which can adversly impact background data collection processes.
+However, this is not an issue for Usage Logger because all activity recorded occurs while the phone is active.

 ## bugs/known issues